rebruno/F1_API_Caller/README.md

 ## APIRequests.py

 This has a few functions to get data directly from the Motorrace database.
 For example, to get laptimes for a certain race for a driver, you would use get_laps(season, round_number, driverID).
-Driver IDs can be found with get_id(name) where a search is performed.
-This would return an array of laptimes on success, or an empty array on failure(incorrect parameters or simply no laptimes available)
+This would return an array of laptimes on success, or an empty array on failure(incorrect parameters or simply no laptimes available).
+Driver IDs can be found with get_id(name) where a regex search is performed.
+It returns a dictionary with full name : driverID.

 ## driverCompare.py & driverPlots.py